WUIJOOR LODGE

 ITINERARY

-We recommend spending a day or two to acclimatise and enjoy Argentina’s vibrant culture in Buenos Aires.
-You’ll then fly down to Rio Grande Airport in Patagonia to start your week with us at Wuijoor Lodge.
+We recommend spending a day or two to acclimatize and enjoy Argentina’s vibrant culture in Buenos Aires.
+We can recommend hotels, restaurants and flight schedule – just let us know your first departure airport.
+From Buenos Aires, you’ll transfer down to Rio Grande in Patagonia to start your week with us at Wuijoor Lodge.

-Our days begin at 7am, with breakfast served and at approximately 7:30am, the guides have everything ready to leave for the river.
+Our fishing days begin at 7am, with breakfast served and at approximately 7:30am, the guides have everything ready to leave for the river.
 At 1pm, we return to the Lodge where our chef and service team are waiting for us with lunch.
-At 4pm, after a comfortable and restorative nap as is the Argentine way, we don our waders again and head out to the river until 9pm or later depending on the sunset, to finally return to the Lodge for a well-deserved drink, dinner and rest.
+At 4pm, after a comfortable and restorative nap as is the Argentine way (if you choose), we don our waders again and head out to the river until 9pm or later depending on the sunset, to finally return to the Lodge for a well-deserved drink, dinner and rest.

 EXPEDITION FARE

-Based on two anglers, the fare is from US$3,900 per angler including six nights of accommodation in Wuijoor Lodge including all meals, guiding and your required fishing licence.
+Based on two anglers, the fare is US$3,900 per angler including seven nights of accommodation in Wuijoor Lodge and including all meals, guiding and your required fishing license.
 We also include complimentary road travel transferring you to and from Rio Grande Airport.

-This fare excludes your international return air travel into Buenos Aires and domestic airline transfers to/from Rio Grande Airport (RGA) where you will be met by your host.
+Our fare excludes your international return air travel to Buenos Aires and domestic airline transfers to/from Rio Grande Airport (RGA).

 THE BEST WAY FOR SUCCESS ON SeA RUN BROWN TROUT